≡ Menu

 Owning a life insurance policy (particularly a whole life insurance policy) can allow an insured to utilize various financial strategies that can significantly benefit the insured while alive.
 Unfortunately, many of these “strategies” go beyond the scope of this article.

-However, if interested in learning more about how a whole life insurance policy could be used as a financial “tool”, we would suggest that you read our article: Infinite Banking: Top 10 Pros and Cons which goes into great detail about how some individuals choose to use some whole life insurance policies as a way grow and manage wealth.
+However, if you are interested in learning more about how a whole life insurance policy could be used as a financial “tool,” we would suggest that you read our article: Infinite Banking: Top 10 Pros and Cons, which goes into great detail about how some individuals choose to use some whole life insurance policies as a way grow and manage wealth.

 #3.
 Just because you’re “Single” now doesn’t mean you’ll always be single.

-If and when you ever decide to purchase a life insurance policy, it’s important to understand that it will be something that you will need to be able to qualify for.
-This means that just because you “can” qualify for a life insurance policy now while you are single, there is no guarantee that you will be able to qualify for coverage later on.
+If and when you ever decide to purchase a life insurance policy, it’s essential to understand that it will be something you will need to qualify for.
+This means that just because you “can” qualify for a life insurance policy now while you are single, there is no guarantee that you will qualify for coverage later on.

 #4.
 Are you sure you don’t have any dependents?